Middle Grades Kids Need Field Trips

 No kid will remember what was on page 45 of the science textbook or what the third blank of the guided reading assignment was.
 Kids WILL remember what they experienced during a field trip.
 And if educators shape those experiences correctly, it won’t just be remembering; it will be learning that will have a lasting impact on our students.

 Go out and find great field trips for your kids.
 Let them see the world as their classroom.
 This is the single best thing you can do for them.
 Once students see the world as a vast learning laboratory, they will understand that learning is constant and limitless.
 If we can get students to realize and practice this, we will have achieved the greatest success educators can hope for – the creation of “lifelong learners.”

 ►For more ideas about field trips, see Amanda Wall’s “6 Tips to Boost Learning on Class Field Trips” here at MiddleWeb.

-Mike Janatovich (@mjanatovich) is the principal of Leighton Elementary School in Aurora, Ohio.
-Before taking his current job this school year, he spent three years as a middle school assistant principal and ten years as a 7th and 8th grade science and social studies teacher.
+Mike Janatovich (@mjanatovich) is Principal at Cuyahoga Heights Middle and High Schools in Ohio.
+Before taking his current job this school year, he spent several years as an elementary principal and as a middle school assistant principal after ten years as a 7th and 8th grade science and social studies teacher.
 As a middle level advocate, Janatovich believes that educating the whole child is critical in ensuring academic success.
 He was a member of the ASCD 2015 Class of Emerging Leaders.
 Click here to read more of his writing for MiddleWeb.